• Skip to primary navigation

 Easy Apple Strudel Recipe

-This apple strudel recipe is made easy with pre-made frozen puff pastry!
+This easy apple strudel recipe can be made quickly because we're using pre-made frozen puff pastry!
 A crisp, golden crust filled with sweet cinnamon sugar, tart apples and optional sliced almonds and golden raisins.

 Get the recipe >>